friendly-bits/geoip-shell/README.md

 # geoip-shell
 Geoip blocker for Linux.
 Utilizes the **nftables** firewall management utility (iptables is supported in the legacy version of the suite which will be made available shortly).

-This is a continuation of the **geoblocker-bash** project.
+This is a continuation of the [**geoblocker-bash**](https://github.com/blunderful-scripts/geoblocker-bash) project.
 To learn what's changed, check out release notes for the 1st public release.

 Should work on every modern'ish desktop/server Linux distribution, doesn't matter which hardware.
-Supports running on a router or on a host (configured during installation).
+Supports running on a router or on a host.
 Supports ipv4 and ipv6.

 ## Features
 _(for installation instructions, skip to the [**Installation**](#Installation) section)_